On upper bounds for parameters related to construction of special maximum matchings: Introduction

 In the same paper \cite{Algorithm} it is shown that $L(G)\leq 2l(G).$ In the present paper we re-prove this equality, and also show that $L(G)\leq \frac{3 }{2}l(G)$ provided that $G$ contains a perfect matching.

 A naturally arising question is the characterization of graphs $G$ with $L(G)= 2l(G)$ and the graphs $G$ with a perfect matching that satisfy $L(G)= \frac{3}{2}l(G)$.
 In this paper we solve these problems by giving a characterization of graphs $G$ with $L(G)= 2l(G)$ that implies the existence of a polynomial algorithm for testing this property, and by showing that it is $NP$-complete to test whether a bridgeless cubic graph $G$ satisfies $L(G)=\frac{3}{2}l(G)$.
-Recall that by Petersen theorem any bridgeless cubic graph contains a perfect matching.
+Recall that by Petersen theorem any bridgeless cubic graph contains a perfect matching (see, for example, theorem 3.4.1 of \cite{Lov}).

 Terms and concepts that we do not define can be found in \cite {Diestel,Harary,Lov,West}.